Discovering the magic of Iceland in May: Activities, weather & tips

 At first, this might sound a bit odd, considering that the water in the North Atlantic Ocean is not famous for its warmth.
 But don’t worry, this activity can be one of your top choices in Iceland.
 With the appropriate gear, your body will be perfectly fine inside the water.

-Have you ever wondered what it’s like to swim between two continents, touching both at the same time?
+Have you ever wondered what it’s like to swim between two continents, touching both simultaneously?
 Well, that’s something you can do in Iceland.
 The country is located over the line where the North American and the Eurasian tectonic plates meet.

 If you head to the Silfra Fissure, in Þingvellir National Park, you’ll have the chance to explore this underwater wonder in crystal-clear waters.
 One of the best diving spots in the world.